by Regina Cutter Edwards – Entomologist

 Below is a shortlist of popular nectar plants and their blooming season.
 These may vary depending on your location.

 |Lilac||Milkweed||Joe Pye Weed|

-The more butterfly habitats that people can provide to butterflies, the better our environment will be.
-All over the nation people are destroying wildlife habitats to build houses and businesses and it is the animals that are suffering from lack of food and shelter.
+The more butterfly habitats that people can provide to butterflies, the better our environment.
+People are destroying wildlife habitats to build houses and businesses all over the nation, and the insect and animals are suffering from a lack of food and shelter.
 By creating safe havens for butterflies, we are not only creating a beautiful place for us to relax, but we are providing food and shelter for butterflies.

 International Butterfly Breeders Association.
 1998-2009.
 Butterfly plants for your garden.
 Accessed 2009 March 9.